Reduce water usage at all global production sites by 20% vs. FY2015 result as of FY2024*.

 As water usage increases worldwide due to economic development and population growth, there are growing global concerns over water risks.
-In order to effectively use limited water resources, the OMRON Group is committed to reducing its water withdrawals under its Environmental Vision Green OMRON 2020, with 29 out of 95 sites, or 31% sites setting water reduction management plans.

 Since fiscal 2014, the OMRON Group has kept track of water resource data based on CDP's water program.
 In fiscal 2017, the Group set environment-related social issues to address, together with the Group's identified sustainability issues and long-term goals.
 Accordingly, all of its production sites worldwide have been working to make more effective use of water resources.

-In fiscal 2020, water withdrawals at all production sites worldwide was down 25.1% compared with fiscal 2015 as a result of their reduction efforts.
+In fiscal 2021, water withdrawals at all production sites worldwide was down 35% compared with fiscal 2015 as a result of their reduction efforts.

-|Per unit of sales (1,000m3/one million yen)||0.0021||0.0019||0.0020||0.0022||0.0021|
+|Per unit of sales (1,000m3/one million yen)||0.0019||0.0020||0.0022||0.0021||0.0018|

 [Boundary] Global production sites from FY2014 to FY2017, and all global sites in and after FY2018

 The OMRON Group assesses and identifies sites with water-related risks by using WRI's Aqueduct, one of the assessment tools accepted by CDP Water security program, together with a water risk analysis service provided by a risk management consulting company.
 Water risk includes the drought risk due to plant location in an area of high water stress.